github/training-kit/paths/electron/packaging-apps/02-using-electron-packager.md

 troubleshooting: |
   There are some inconsistencies between electron-packager and the most recent version of node.
 Do the following and you should be all set!

+  _Note: We're using nvm here instead of rbenv.
+If you can duplicate successful steps to adjust your node version, please do so (and good luck!)._

   **macOS**

   1. Type `brew cask install xquartz`